Arnau Tenas: Playing style

 Tenas is a confident goalkeeper who is brave getting off his line, has great reflexes and ball-playing ability.
 He is a leader on the pitch, and a strong communicator who constantly transmits his views to his teammates.

 Personal life

 Tenas was born into a family of footballers, as his grandfather, and father were both football goalkeepers.
-His twin brother, Marc, is a football forward currently at Alavés B.
+His twin brother, Marc, is also a professional footballer playing for UE Cornellà.